skyleraiguy/NeuralScan-app/README.md

 # NeuralScan
  (MEG) signals &amp; deep neural networks used to deduct neurological disorders.
-# NeuroScan App
+# NeuralScan
 This is an open-source application that uses Magnetoencephalography (MEG) signals and a deep neural network to detect neurological disorders.

-# NeuroScan App: A Detailed Guide for Usage and Contribution
+# NeuralScan: A Detailed Guide for Usage and Contribution

 ## 1. Cloning the Repository